All Saints

 Christ has died.
 Christ is risen.
 Christ will come again.

-Pour out your Spirit on these gifts,
+Pour out your Spirit on these gifts of bread and cup,

 that they may be for us the Body and Blood of Christ.